 Courses are only offered once to each student.
 If a student is registered for a course but does not complete the course without a valid reason, he/she will not be offered a new course on HVL's expense.
 Note that valid courses can be a prerequisite for other subjects.
 Normal course validity is 5 years.
 If a student have an expired course when making the registration for a subject, the student are responsible for making sure a new course is completed on his/her expense before registration is possible.

 Students with admission to the Bachelor program of Nautical Science are offered a course in Security-related training for seafarers with designated security duties in accordance with STCW A-VI/6(4) and table A-VI/6-2.
 A certificate will be issued when course is completed.
 The course is not mandatory to obtain the Bachelor Degree of Nautical Science, and has a fee.

 Through completion of voluntary subjects, students may also qualify for the following Course Diplomas:

 Tankerman, lowest grad Chemicals and oil, as well as highest grade oil (STCW section A-V/1-1, table: A-V/1-1-1 and A-V/1-1-2)

-These subjects or Course Diplomas are not mandatory to obtain the Bachelor Degree of Nautical Science.
+These subjects or Course Diplomas are not mandatory to obtain the Bachelor Degree of Nautical Science, and have a fee.